metangdude101/ShreyDatta_BlueStampPortfolio/index.md

 ## Images
 <img src="20250709_100959.png" width=378 height=504>
+An image of my Memento from the screen side, showcasing its buttons.
 <img src="20250709_101010.png" width=378 height=504>
+An image of my Memento from the camera side, showcasing the camera and the Neopixels.
 <img src="20250709_101029.png" width-378 height=504>
+An image of my Memento from the side with the ports and the MicroSD card.

 # Schematics
 <img src="adafruit_products_schem (1).png">
+A schematic of most of the modules on my Memento board.
 <a href="https://learn.adafruit.com/adafruit-memento-camera-board/downloads" target="_blank">Source</a>
 <img src="adafruit_products_mementoSchem2.png">
+A second schematic containing more modules on my Memento board.
 <a href="https://learn.adafruit.com/adafruit-memento-camera-board/downloads" target="_blank">Source</a>
 <img src="adafruit_products_cam_schem.png">
+A third schematic that is about the camera on my Memento board.
 <a href="https://learn.adafruit.com/adafruit-ov5640-camera-breakout/downloads" target="_blank">Source</a>